Skip to main contentClick to view our Accessibility Policy linkDiscount Tire Home

 Ready to roll?

-Already have a set of winter tires?
-Did you know we offer winter/snow tire changeover and installation services?
-Enjoy hassle-free installation or seasonal changeover when things start to get frosty (or when things start to melt)!
+Discount Tire offers winter/snow tire changeover and installation services!
+Enjoy hassle free installation or seasonal changeover when things get frosty (or start to melt).

 Curious if tire chains or studded tires are a good option for you?
 Check out our blog about studded tires vs tire chains!

-If you’re still not sure, call us or drop in and we’ll help you choose the best option for you and your vehicle.
+If you’re still not sure, give us a ring or drop in and we’ll help you get the best option possible for you and your vehicle.

-Walk-ins are always welcome, but we encourage you to place your order and make your appointment online first.
-Customers who buy and book online wait less time in-store!
+Walk-ins are always welcome but we encourage you to buy and make your appointment online first.
+Buy and book online to save time!

 For more information on this and other tire and wheel services, check out our YouTube Channel or reach out to us on X, Facebook and Instagram.